DataDog/kics/documentation/rules/terraform/gcp/container_registry_repository_is_public.md

 ### Description

  Allowing public access to Container Registry repositories creates significant security risks by exposing potentially sensitive container images and artifacts to anyone on the internet.
-When IAM configurations include public principals like 'allUsers' or 'allAuthenticatedUsers', it bypasses access controls and may lead to data exfiltration, intellectual property theft, or deployment of compromised containers.
-Instead of using public principals (e.g., `member = "allUsers"` or `members = ["allAuthenticatedUsers", ...]`), implement proper access controls by explicitly specifying authorized users and groups, such as `members = ["user:someone@example.com", "group:admins@example.com"]` to ensure only legitimate users can access your container registry resources.
+When IAM configurations include public principals such as `allUsers` or `allAuthenticatedUsers`, it bypasses access controls and may lead to data exfiltration, intellectual property theft, or deployment of compromised containers.
+Instead of using public principals (for example, `member = "allUsers"` or `members = ["allAuthenticatedUsers", ...]`), implement proper access controls by explicitly specifying authorized users and groups, such as `members = ["user:someone@example.com", "group:admins@example.com"]` to ensure only legitimate users can access your container registry resources.

 ## Compliant Code Examples